youdao-ai/SRNet-Datagen/README.md

 &nbsp;
 ## Generate data
-First prepare a directory of fonts and a background datasets without text, you can also prepare a word corpus for rendering.
+First prepare a directory of fonts and a background datasets without text.
+You can also prepare a word corpus for rendering.

+You need to write the absolute path of each data in the background dataset as a line into a file, and modify the path of this file in `bg_filepath` parameter of `Synthtext/data_cfg.py`.

-You can adjust the data configurations in `Synthtext/data_cfg.py`.
+You can adjust other data configurations in `Synthtext/data_cfg.py`.
+The following is a description of some parameters.

+- font_dir: the directory path of fonts in ttf format.

+- standard_font_path: the standard font to render i_t.

+- text_filepath: a file containing the text of the word to be rendered, each line is a word.

+- bg_filepath: a file containing the absolute path of each background image.

+- color_filepath: a file used to select the color of the text which is given by Synthtext project.

-Then you adjust generating configurations in `cfg.py` including saving directory, the amount of data to generat and the number of processes to use.
+Then you will need to adjust generating configurations in `cfg.py` including saving directory, the amount of data to generat and the number of processes that are needed.

-Finally `Python datagen.py` and start generating.
+Finally `python3 datagen.py` and start generating.

 You can also use this project to generate data online while training SRNet.